nautechsystems/nautilus_trader/README.md

         cd nautilus_trader
         pip install .

+#### Extras
 Also, the following optional dependency 'extras' are separately available for installation.
-- `betfair` for the Betfair adapter.
+- `betfair` - packages required for the Betfair adapter.
-- `ccxt` for the CCXT Pro adapter.
+- `ccxt` - packages required for the CCXT adapter.
+- `distributed` - packages for using dask distributed in backtests.
-- `docs` for building the documentation.
+- `docs` - packages required to build the documentation.
-- `ib` for the Interactive Brokers adapter.
+- `ib` - packages required for the Interactive Brokers adapter.

 For example, to install including the `ccxt` extra using pip: